yashshinde00/Bday-Reminder/README.md

 # Bday-Reminder
-A python project where it  update bday of emplyees  by having a small notification on left side
+A python project where it  update and remind bday of employees   by having a small notification on left side  !!